imsweb/naaccr-geocoder-client/README.md

 Geocoder api = new Geocoder.Builder().connect();
 ```

-The URL or key can also be supplied when constructing the instance.
+or the key can be supplied when constructing the instance.

 ```java
 Geocoder api = new Geocoder.Builder().apiKey("your_api_key").connect();